 - Social and Website Links, Mailing List Info

 If you were doing a collection of short stories, please please please, create a TOC that includes ALL of the Story Titles and Story Notes if applicable.
 I’ve picked up a few short story collections and they’re just one big document.
 This does not help your readers!
-What if they want to refer back to one particular story for review purposes or because well, they enjoyed it and want to re-read that story.
+What if they want to refer back to one particular story for review purposes or because well, they enjoyed it and want to re-read that story app to movies android.
 Make it easy for them!

 About the Author